-Logistics Guide, The Nova Scotia Light House Circuit: 2026
+The Nova Scotia Lighthouse Circuit: A 2026 Logistics Guide

 A wide-angle shot of Peggy’s Point Lighthouse in winter, featuring snow-covered granite boulders, icy Atlantic waves crashing against the shore, and a soft sunrise glow over the historic white and red tower.